-- A7.70 The next step in our calculation relates to the conversion from local currency prices (in most cases, euros) to pounds sterling.
+- A7.50 The next step in our calculation relates to the conversion from local currency prices (in most cases, euros) to pounds sterling.
 This is relevant to deriving absolute value benchmarks, but not to relative values which reflect the ratios of prices in the local currency.
-For the conversion we use PPP conversion factors from the World Bank, 97 taking the ratio of the PPP factor for the UK and the PPP factor for the benchmark country, both in the year when the auction took place. - A7.71 In its response to the August 2014 consultation, Telefónica said that PPP is a very poor proxy for spending on telecoms and is not correlated to any telecom revenue metrics.
-98 It did not think that a PPP exchange rate (as opposed to a straight market exchange rate) is necessary when comparing auctions across Western Europe.
-Telefónica recognised that some adjustment is appropriate for benchmark countries which are much less wealthy than the UK, but doubted that PPP is the right metric
+For the conversion we use PPP conversion factors from the World Bank,70 taking the ratio of the PPP factor for the UK and the PPP factor for the benchmark country, both in the year when the auction took place.
+We now use actual PPP data for 2013, rather than linearly extrapolated figures, as data for this year has become available since we published the August 2014 consultation. - When PPP factors are still unavailable (that is, for the year 2014), we use linear A7.51 extrapolation from the two nearest available data points. - A7.52 Telefónica said that PPP is a very poor proxy for spending on telecoms and is not correlated to any telecom revenue metrics.71 It did not think that a PPP exchange rate (as opposed to a straight market exchange rate) is necessary when comparing auctions across Western Europe.
+Telefónica recognised that some adjustment is appropriate for benchmark countries which are much less wealthy than the UK, but doubted that PPP is the right metric to use.
+However, it did not propose an alternative. - A7.53 We continue to use PPP adjustments because this is is a well-established measure and we have no reason to believe that it would introduce a bias in either direction.
+In any case, the focus of our approach on relative values means that the issue of currency conversion is only relevant to the extent that it affects the absolute values we use as one of our cross-checks.